 “Chateaux Route” is the most popular wine tour in Bordeaux.
 You can visit numerous wineries and enjoy the beautiful castles and landscapes that will take your breath away.

 If you go a little further south, between Bordeaux and the Pyrenees, you will discover a small but interesting wine region – southwest France (Sud-Ouest).
-Here you can find sweet and sparkling wines, which are made from the Gamay variety, as well as excellent wines from the Malbec variety.
+Here, you can find sweet and sparkling wines made from the Gamay variety, as well as excellent wines from the Malbec variety.

 In Bordeaux, you can even become a “Vintner for a Day” at Château Pape Clément, Château Fombrauge or Château La Tour Carnet.
 In the B-Winemaker Workshop, you’ll learn all about Bordeaux.
 The secret to Bordeaux is the blend of different grape varieties to achieve the desired flavor and texture.

-While blending is done with both reds and whites, this experience is all about reds.
+While blending is done with both reds and whites, this experience is primarily focused on reds.
 You’ll get to taste Merlot and Cabernet and then blend them to your perfect ratio.
 Best of all, you’ll take home your own customized bottle.

 Bordeaux Wines